Building A Resume That Showcases Your Marketable Ministry Skills

 Here’s why:

-Think of a recent time where you have had to read a complicated document on a computer screen.
+Think of a recent time when you have had to read a complicated document on a computer screen.

-Maybe it was a contract of some sort like a mortgage or lease or insurance.
+Maybe it was a contract of some sort, like a mortgage, lease, or insurance.

 Probably over 30 pages.